-11Existential risk mitigation represents just one of several categories of potential longtermist interventions.
+&lt;sup>12Existential risk mitigation is just one of several categories of longtermist intervention.
 But it has received the most attention to date, and its potential payoffs are especially easy to quantify.

-12GiveWell (2019) estimates that the cost of creating a unit of value equivalent to averting the death of an individual under age 5 by means of direct cash transfers is \$12,298.
+&lt;sup>13GiveWell (2019) estimates that the cost of creating a unit of value equivalent to averting the death of an individual under age 5 by means of direct cash transfers is \$12,298.
 If we assume that averting the death of someone younger than 5 has an expected value of 40 QALYs, then this works out to a cost of \$307.45 per QALY-equivalent, which implies that \$1 million of direct cash transfers has an expected value of approximately 3253 QALY-equivalents.
 (GiveWell's estimates seem to represent average cost-effectiveness rather than marginal cost-effectiveness, but given the minuscule total volume of cash transfers relative to the number of people in extreme poverty, I assume that these are not very different, and that an additional \$1 million in cash transfers would not significantly change their marginal cost-effectiveness.)